garylirocks/quickrefs/azure-policy.markdown

 - **DeployIfNotExists**
 - **Modify**
   - Used to add, update, or remove properties or tags on a subscription or resource during creation or update
-  - A single modify rule can have multiple operations
+  - A single modify rule can have **multiple** operations
   - Evaluates before the request gets processed by a Resource Provider
   -  If you're managing tags, it's recommended to use `Modify` instead of `Append` as `Modify` provides additional operation types and the ability to remediate existing resources.
 However, `Append` is recommended if you aren't able to create a managed identity or `Modify` doesn't yet support the alias for the resource property.
   - When assign a policy with this effect, the assignment must have a managed identity, which
     - should have proper roles for remediation (eg. "Tag Contributor" for tags)
     - needs to be residing in a location
+  - `conflictEffect` determines which policy definition "wins" if more than one policy definition modifies the same property or when the Modify operation doesn't work on the specified alias
   - Example: tags
     ```json
     "then": {